 A person is guilty of Perjury in the First Degree when he swears falsely and when his false statement (a) consists of testimony, and (b) is material to the action, proceeding or matter in which it is made.
 Perjury in the First Degree is a class D felony punishable by up to 7 years in state prison.

 State and federal penalties for perjury include fines and/or prison terms upon conviction.
 Federal law (18 USC § 1621), for example, states that anyone found guilty of the crime will be fined or imprisoned for up to five years.
-Most state laws have similar provisions, but judges typically have discretion to use leniency (including probation in lieu of a prison sentence) where appropriate.
+Most state laws have similar provisions, but judges typically have the discretion to use leniency (including probation in lieu of a prison sentence) where appropriate.

 And if you are convicted, you may even lose your livelihood.
 If you work in a profession where truthfulness is valued, such as the legal profession, law enforcement, and some public service jobs, you could lose your professional license.

 Perjury offenses run the gamut from class A misdemeanor (third-degree) to class D felony (first-degree) offenses.
 A person convicted of the least serious level of the offense, third-degree perjury, will be subject to a sentence of up to 1 year in prison, a fine of up to $1,000, or both.
-Conviction for first-degree perjury will result in a sentence including imprisonment for 3 to 7 years, a fine of up to $5,000, or both.
+A conviction for first-degree perjury will result in a sentence including imprisonment for 3 to 7 years, a fine of up to $5,000, or both.

 Defenses to Perjury Charges